 Damaged canes are an invitation for pests and disease, and we don’t want to deal with any of that.
 So, find the next bud below the damaged portion of the stem, and make your cut just above that.

 Step 3: Remove any crossing canes – What I mean by crossing canes are any stems that are overlapping and touching each other.

 The reason we want to remove crossing canes is because they can rub together in the wind, and damage each other over time.
 Keep the stem that’s in the best shape, and remove the other one.

 In the photo below, I removed the smaller stem in front because it already had quite a bit of damage on it, and the other cane looked much healthier.

 Step 4: Clean up all debris around the base – This sounds like a silly step that you could just skip after trimming rose bushes, but it’s actually really important.

-You want to make sure and clean up all debris around the bottom of the plant after you’re done, in order to remove any diseased material, and keep it healthy.
+It’s essential to clean up all debris around the bottom of the plant after you’re done pruning, in order to remove any diseased material.

 It’s also good to remove any mulch or leaves that are covering, or right up against the base of the stem to help prevent rotting.